egctong/egctong.github.io/index.md

 # [](#Introduction) About Me

-I am Catherine Tong, currently a DPhil (PhD) student at the Computer Science Department of University of Oxford.
+I am Catherine Tong, currently a DPhil (PhD) student at University of Oxford, under the supervision of [Dr. Nicholas Lane](http://niclane.org/).

 I am actively researching on machine learning related work.
+My research is sponsored by the EPSRC Grant.
 A list of my projects can be found [here](/research/research_index.html).

 I keep my [Linkedin Profile](https://www.linkedin.com/in/tongcatherine/) up-to-date, please have a visit if you are interested in my education/work experience.